LucaCanali/Miscellaneous/Spark_Notes/Spark_Oracle_JDBC_Howto.md

 ```
 # You need an Oracle client JDBC jar, available for download from the Oracle website
-# This example uses ojdb8.jar from Oracle 12.2 client, older versions such as ojdbc6.jar work OK too
+# This example uses ojdb8.jar from Oracle 19.10 client, older versions of this jar, such as ojdbc6.jar work OK too
 bin/spark-shell --jars oracle_client/instantclient_12_2/ojdbc8.jar

 val df = spark.read.format("jdbc")